samayer12/cocktails/README.md

 This script creates the virtualenvironment and prints an example invocation of the program for local testing.
 Failure to exeucte this script from the project root will **not** detect the current version of Python.

+## Contributing

+Install the requirements in `dev-requirements.txt` if you want to run linters locally before pushing.

 # Data Processing

 Ingest recipe files using whatever format you prefer.